Free writing is a fast-paced writing exercise. It’ll instantly break you through any mental blocks that might be holding you back:

 1. Set a timer for 5 or 10 minutes.

 A kitchen or cell phone timer is perfect.
-If you haven’t got either of those on hand, an ordinary clock also works.

 Keep your pen or cursor moving steadily across the page until the timer runs out.